Schweitzer-Engineering-Laboratories/programming-classes/README.md

 using basic syntax like `print`, `for`-loops, `if`-statements, `input`, and simple objects like `list`s.

+**Python for Programmers.** An active overview of Python's core language features, data structures, and object model.
+The audience is anyone who wants a boost into Python who has prior experience solving problems in another language.
+When done, participants will be able to use common data structures like lists, sets, and dictionaries.
+They will be able to define and use functions (including with default, keyword, and variable parameter sets), classes (including creating new types that interface with built-in functions), and modules (both defining your own and importing others).
+Class examples reveal the power and limits of the "Pythonic" idiom.

-### Quick Start For Class Participants
+### Quick Start for Class Participants
 You can interact with your own instance of this code repository directly in your browser by visiting this Binder link:
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/Schweitzer-Engineering-Laboratories/programming-classes/main)

+For a source-controlled copy with the entire version history, follow the instructions for `git clone` below.

-If instead you want the code on your local machine:
+Or if you just want the code on your local machine without dealing with git:
-1. Download a zip of this repository.
+1. Download and extract a zip of this repository.
 2. Navigate to `<yourclass>` directory.
 3. Follow the instructions in `<yourclass>/README.md`.

-Or for an updateable copy with the entire version history, follow the instructions for `git clone` below.

 ### Quick Start For Contributors